corda/corda/docs/source/hello-world-state.rst

 To define ``IOUState``, we've made the following changes:

+* We've added the annotation ``@BelongsToContract`` as a contract state must be tied to a contract since Corda v4
 * We've renamed the ``TemplateState`` class to ``IOUState``
 * We've added properties for ``value``, ``lender`` and ``borrower``, along with the required getters and setters in
   Java: